-Patrick Alexander is a Senior Economist in the International Economic Analysis Department.
-His primary research interests include international trade, macroeconomics and applied econometrics.
+Patrick Alexander is a Principal Researcher in the International Economic Analysis Department.
+His primary research interests include international trade, international macroeconomics, and applied econometrics.
 Patrick Alexander received his Ph.D. in Economics from Queen’s University.

 In this paper, we study the impact of Canada’s adoption of protectionist trade policy in 1879 on Canadian welfare.
 Under the National Policy the Canadian average weighted tariff increased from 14% to 21%.
 The conventional view is that this was a distortionary policy that negatively affected Canadian welfare.

 Multi-stage production is widely recognized as an important feature of the modern global economy.
 This feature has been incorporated into many state-of-the-art quantitative trade models, and has been shown to deliver significant additional gains from international trade.

 Standard new trade models depict producers as heterogeneous in total factor productivity.
 In this paper, I adapt the Eaton and Kortum (2002) model of international trade to incorporate tradable intermediate goods and producer heterogeneity in value-added productivity.

 - "Vertical Specialization and Gains from Trade", The World Economy, 2021, 44(4).